python/pythondotorg/docs/source/install.rst

 docker-compose will bring up the application container and a PostgreSQL container.
 The website will be available at http://localhost:8000.

-Each time changes are made to local files the application container will need to be rebuilt:
+To access the application container run the following command:

 ::

-    $ docker-compose up --build
+    $ docker-compose exec web sh
-    # You can also make changes inside the application container
-    $ docker exec -it $(docker ps | grep "pythondotorg_web" | awk '{print $1}') /bin/ash

 .. _Docker: https://docs.docker.com/install/